Within the Catholic Tradition

 Archdiocesan priest, Father James Notebaart, wrote in an article, “Today we have begun to step back to much earlier practices, those of the preindustrial world in which there was a more organic sense of how all things are related, both natural resources and the human use of them.
 This awareness is shaping a new articulation of ecological ethics, of which Pope Francis is a leading proponent.

 Natural burial now available at Resurrection Cemetery in Mendota Heights, MN

-Of the five cemeteries that comprise The Catholic Cemeteries in the Twin Cities, natural burial is planned for only Resurrection Cemetery at this time.
+Of the five cemeteries that comprise The Catholic Cemeteries in the Twin Cities, natural burial is only available at Resurrection Cemetery at this time.

 The area designated for natural burial at Resurrection is located to the southwest of the Chapel Mausoleum.
 One can access the area from the front of the mausoleum by following the sidewalk along the west side of the building to the area’s entrance feature, “Gate of Heaven Preserve”, which has been certified as an Approved Provider for natural burial by the Green Burial Council.